-An open laboratory experience designed for those people who desire a cardiovascular workout using a combination of stationary bikes, treadmills, elliptical, and rowing machines.
+The cardiovascular lab course is designed for those people who desire a cardiovascular workout using a combination of stationary bikes, treadmills, elliptical, and rowing machines.
 This is suited for men and women of all age groups who are interested in achieving a maximal level of cardiovascular fitness.
 This course may be taken 4 times.
 Lab.
 Pass/no pass only.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.